stevendinh28/Python_Data_Project/README.md

 ### Insights

 - Python is a versatile skill, highly demanded across all three roles, but especially requested for Data Engineers (65%), and Data Scientists (72%)
-- SQL is the highest demanded skill for Data Analysts roles(51%) and Data Engineers(68%).
-Python is the most sought after skill for Data Scientists, appearing in 72% of job postings.
+- SQL is the highest demanded skill for Data Analysts roles (51%) and Data Engineers (68%).
+Python is the most sought-after skill for Data Scientists, appearing in 72% of job postings.
-- Data Engineers require mose specialized skills (AWS, Azure, Spark) compared to Data Abalysts and Data Scientists, who're expected to be more proficient in general data management and analysis tools (Excel, Tableau).
+- Data Engineers require more specialized skills (AWS, Azure, Spark) compared to Data Analysts and Data Scientists, who are expected to be more proficient in general data management and analysis tools (Excel, Tableau).

 ## 2. How are in-demand skills trending for Data Analyst?